Fields throws 5 TDs passes, No. 3 Ohio State beats Rutgers

 THE TAKEAWAY

-Rutgers: Schiano, a former Ohio State assistant in his second stint running the team, has the Scarlet Knights playing aggressively.
-They played a tough second half but couldn’t climb out of the hole they dug early.
+Rutgers: Schiano, a former Ohio State assistant in his second stint running the team from New Jersey, has the Scarlet Knights playing aggressively.
+They battled Ohio State but couldn’t climb out of the hole they dug early.

+“We played the measuring stick in our league, in the Big Ten Conference, and we didn’t quite measure up,” Schiano said.

 Ohio State: The Buckeyes were sloppy and got stuck in the mud at times, but Fields can make things happen.
+They’ve got some things to clean up.

 POLL IMPLICATIONS

-The Buckeyes beat a team they were supposed to beat, which probably won’t impress voters much.
+Ohio State beat a team it was supposed to beat, which probably won’t impress voters much.

 COVID CONCERNS

-Attendance at cavernous Ohio Stadium again was again was limited because of the Big Ten’s COVID-19 rules, with 1,275 live souls mixed in among 6,200 cardboard cutouts.
+Attendance at cavernous Ohio Stadium again was again was limited because of the Big Ten’s COVID-19 rules, with 1,275 people mixed in among 6,200 cardboard cutouts.
 Concern over the virus is intensifying again in Ohio, where single-day records for new cases were broken Friday and Saturday.
 More than 10,500 cases were recorded statewide over the two days.

 UP NEXT: